 - If you’re unsure if you need to be tested, please make a telehealth appointment with your doctor to discuss.
 If needed your doctor will help you organise a COVID swab to be taken at a COVID swabbing location.
 Please do not come into the clinic without speaking with your doctor first.

 - Check the Smart Traveller website for updated information.
-Current advice is to AVOID ALL OVERSEAS TRAVEL.
+Current advice is to AVOID ALL OVERSEAS TRAVEL, and travel to NSW is not advised as return travellers currently require 14 days quarantine.

 - The number of chairs in the waiting room has decreased as they are now spaced further apart to enable social distancing.
 Please LIMIT THE NUMBER OF FAMILY AND FRIENDS coming with each patient for their appointments to decrease the number of people in the waiting room.